MartSpeed/jma_teksys/Anthony_John_Order_Parts_CaseStudy/src/main/java/com/example/Anthony_John_Order_Parts_CaseStudy/repository/README.md

 # AIRCRAFT PARTS INVENTORY REPOSITORY
 the aircraft repository is responsible for handling how the aircraft methods that supply the information for each objects method
-- aircraftStatus
-    check to see the current status of the aircraft
-    - private String redX
-    - private String redSlash
-    - private String redDash
-    - private String signature
-- isAircraftBroken
-    this will check is the current aircraft selected has any listed parts broken
-- inspectionRequired
-    if condition is a redDash
-- flightReady
-    if condition is a signature
--

-# NOSE, RIGHT & LEFT MAIN LANDING GEAR REPOSITORY

-# LEFT & RIGHT WING REPOSITORY

-# LEFT & RIGHT ELEVATOR REPOSITORY

-# RUDDER REPOSITORY